Green Pepper Jelly is one of those timeless Southern staples that quietly steals the show at any gathering.

-A couple of years ago, I was given a Ball Preserving and Canning book and let me tell you — if you are planning on trying to can, then you need to have a copy of this book.
+A couple of years ago, I was given a Ball Preserving and Canning book, and let me tell you — if you are planning on trying to can, then you need to have a copy of this book.
 It is the bible of canning– no joke.

-For me, I like canning recipes that don't require a pressure cooker for canning, but if you are going to make things like green beans and such you will need one.
-However, this recipe uses the other method of canning — the water bath.
+For me, I like canning recipes that don't require a pressure cooker for canning, but if you are going to make things like green beans and such, you will need one.

 I use my Ninja processor because it does such a fabulous job.
 It eliminates me having to use both a blender and a food processor.
 It does the job of both.

-Here is how to sterilize the jars
+Here is how to sterilize the jars for Green Pepper Jelly

-Use tongs when handling hot sterilized jars, to move them from boiling water.
+Use tongs when handling hot sterilized jars to move them from boiling water.
 Be sure tongs are sterilized too, by dipping the ends in boiling water for a few minutes.

 After the jars are sterilized, you can preserve the food.

-Place the lids and seals on your jars and screw down tightly.
-Now, from this point, you fill a pot with enough water to cover the jars.
+Place the lids and seals on the top of the jars, and screw them down tightly.
+Now, fill a pot with enough water to cover the jars.
 Be sure to add some kind of rack to the bottom.
 I found one online at Amazon that works great for any size pot.

 I like to eat mine on top of cream cheese with wheat crackers — it is SO darn good!
+This would look great on a Christmas Charcuterie board.
+I use cream cheese, but you can use goat cheese or whatever kind of creamy cheese you want.
+This makes for an easy appetizer served with lots of crackers.

 Looking for other jam and jelly recipes?
 Check these out!